Bamburgh : Impregnable Stronghold

-The village of Bamburgh is dominated by its great sandstone castle which stands on a massive whin sill outcrop, overlooking the Farne Islands.
-When viewed from the golf course near the Harkess Rocks to the north of the village, the castle in its lofty coastal location looks to good to be true.
+The village of Bamburgh is dominated by its great sandstone castle which stands on a massive whin sill outcrop, overlooking a beautiful beach and the Farne Islands out at sea.
+When viewed from the western end of the beach near the Hacrkess Rocks, the castle in its lofty coastal setting looks too good to be true.
 It is no wonder that it has often been used as a setting for historic scenes in Hollywood movies.

 “A more impregnable stronghold could not be imagined, for rugged strength and barbaric grandeur it is the king of Northumbrian castles.
 From nearly every point of the compass its majestic outlines are visible.”

 There is evidence of human activity in and around Bamburgh from the Messolithic, Neolithic and Bronze Age eras as well as the Iron Age.
 Perhaps occupied by the Romans, in pre Anglo-Saxon times Bamburgh was called Din Guaire (or Din Guayroi), and was a tribal stronghold of an ancient British tribe of the Iron Age called the Votadini.
 The Votadini were friendly to the Romans and made peace with them, being an important provider of grain to the Romans in the north.

 Din Guayroi, the old name for Bamburgh inspired speculation that Bamburgh was once the legendary ‘Joyous Gard’, the castle of Sir Lancelot in the legends of King Arthur.

 Bamburgh’s recorded history begins in 547 AD when King Ida, an invading Angle chief, established the royal city and capital of Bernicia at Bamburgh.
 Bernicia was an expanding kingdom probably centred upon the Rivers Tyne and Wear.